Climate Change: the future of our planet

 There’s still dark rhetoric regarding climate change, driven by political agendas and mere intuition, two elements that could not be the farthest from scientific procedures.
 But metrics on the planet’s situation are consistent: there are decades worth of data concerning air quality, and, above all, what the impacts of social evolution are on climate.

 Science is solid on this: 97% of the world’s scientists, according to NASA, agree on the fact that there has been significant climate change on our planet and that we are to blame for it.
-The other 3%, who are mainly deniers of such claims (many of them relying on support of far-right leaders, such as the presidents of the United States and Brazil), are financed or connected to the oil, mining, and aviation industries or are lobbying for these sectors.
+The other 3%, who are mainly deniers of such claims (many of them relying on support of far-right leaders, such as the former president of the United States and the current one in Brazil), are financed or connected to the oil, mining, and aviation industries or are lobbying for these sectors.

 Global Warming: from ancient history to the industrial revolution